AI2Phil/digame/docs/TO DO/MVP/NEXT_STEPS.md

 - ✅ **Real-time Notification System** with WebSocket integration and mobile support
 - ✅ **Enhanced Dashboard System** with dynamic user data and comprehensive analytics

-**The platform is now stable, well-functioning, and positioned for market leadership.
-The remaining 15% focuses on completing gamification features, implementing full AI logic (now ~85% complete for core AI features like NLU, Notification AI, Coaching, Writing Assistance), and enhancing digital twin capabilities.
-The foundation is solid, the roadmap is clear, and the platform is ready for production deployment and user adoption.** 🚀
+**The platform is now stable, well-functioning, and positioned for continued development toward market leadership.
+The remaining work focuses on completing gamification features, implementing full AI logic (core AI features like NLU, Notification AI, Coaching, Writing Assistance are operational), mobile application enhancement, and integration ecosystem completion.
+The foundation is solid, the roadmap is clear, and the platform is ready for continued development toward full MVP completion.** 🚀

 ---